berndporr/deepNeuronalFilter/eeg_filter/analysis/README.md

 # Data analysis tools

+## Pre-requisites

+The following python modules are required:
+ - matplotlib
+ - numpy
+ - plotly
+ - scipy

+To plot the weights please install `gnuplot`.

+## Commandline parameters

 All python commandline tools have the same parameters:
  - -p participant number between 1 and 20 (default 1)
  - -s The second at which the data analysis starts (default 120sec for p300 and 60sec for jawclench)